Philippine Air Force Reserve Command

-The Air Force Reserve Command, known officially as the AIR RESCOM or AFRC, (Pangasiwaan ng Panlaang Kawal ng Hukbong Panghimpapawid), is one of the Philippine Air Force's Major Support Commands created for the sole purpose of Reserve Force management, procurement, and organization.
+The Air Force Reserve Command (Pangasiwaan ng Panlaang Kawal ng Hukbong Panghimpapawid), also known through its acronyms AFRC, AIR RESCOM, or RESCOM, PAF, is one of the Philippine Air Force's Major Support Commands created for the sole purpose of Reserve Force management, procurement, and organization.

 Legal Mandate

 Commonwealth Act 1

 Commonwealth Act No. 1, particularly Section II, cites the responsibility of each and every citizen of for the defense of the nation.
 Citizens may be mobilized in the event the national government declares an act of war or emergency.

 Republic Act 7077

 Republic Act No. 7077, also known as the Citizen's Armed Force Act or Reservist Law of 1991, is an act passed in to law by the joint house of representatives which clearly provides the policies and procedures in the creation and administration of reservists and reserve units of the Armed Forces of the Philippines.

 Republic Act 9163

 Republic Act No. 9163, also known as the National Service Training Program Act or National Service Law of 2001, defines the policies and procedures in administration/training of ROTC Units in relation to the other two components, Civic Welfare Training Service (CWTS) and Literacy Training Service (LTS), of the National Service Training Program (NSTP).